Werquinx/node-red-contrib-zibase/README.md

 Works only if Node-Red server runs on same network as Zibase

+You only need to configure local IP address of Zibase box.

 Puts the received messages in msg.payload

 Parses additional info such as :